aandr26/AWS-SAP-C01-Study-Guide/docs/10_Deployment_and_Operations/10c_CloudFormation/CloudFormation_Template_Portability_Resuse.md

 * **Exam Tips:**
   * Use the Systems Manager Parameter Store.
   * Take advantage of automatic naming.
-  * Be aware of psuedo parameters.
+  * Be aware of pseudo parameters.